Broomfields/Blazor-Personal-Site/README.md

 </div>

+Built on .NET 8 Blazor Server with MudBlazor, which probably tells you something about me already.
+It's a living showcase — programming projects, physical builds, and fiction writing, each updated as the repos behind them move forward.
+Right now it's all hobby stuff.
+Maybe some of it turns into something more eventually.
+That's the hope, anyway — especially on the writing side.

 The **PS-** prefix stands for Personal Site — an internal convention that ties this repo and its CMS siblings together as a family. **Forge & Fable** is the internal project name; thematic with what the site is doing, but more of a behind-the-scenes label than something splashed across the front page.